b-tomasz/Simplify-Home-Automation/Documentation/01-setup.md

    <img src="Images/Setup008.png" alt="Click on Chose Storage" width="500"/>

-7. Select your SD Card. **Be sure, that you select the correct card, then all Data of ths Card will get erased during this Process**
+7. Select your SD Card. **Be sure, that you select the correct card, then all Data of this Card will get erased during this Process**

     <img src="Images/Setup009.png" alt="Select your SD Card" width="500"/>